xph/.emacs.d/el-get/emacs-async/README.md

 Users of Debian 9 or later or Ubuntu 16.04 or later may simply `apt-get install elpa-async`.

+## Authentication and user interaction

+Some authentications require user interaction, for example answering to a prompt, entering a passwords etc. Your async implementation should avoid any such user interaction, to avoid being stuck with a prompt you will not be able to answer to in the child emacs.
+For all what is remote (mails, tramp etc...) you have to let emacs manage your identification with [auth-sources](https://www.gnu.org/software/emacs/manual/html_mono/auth.html), so that you do not have to enter a password.

+Basically all you need is something like this in your init file:

+    (use-package auth-source
+      :no-require t
+      :config (setq auth-sources '("~/.authinfo.gpg" "~/.netrc")))

+And a "~/.authinfo.gpg" file containing entries such as

+    default port sudo login root password xxxxxxxx

+or

+    machine xxxxx port xxx login xxx password xxxxxxx

+for more specific hosts (smtp, mails etc...)

+See [auth-sources manual](https://www.gnu.org/software/emacs/manual/html_mono/auth.html) for more infos.

+NOTE: For all your async implementations in emacs-26+ versions that handle remote files (tramp), you will have to let-bind `async-quiet-switch` to `-q` to workaround a tramp bug that prevent `emacs -Q` to use [auth-sources](https://www.gnu.org/software/emacs/manual/html_mono/auth.html) mechanism.

 ## Enable asynchronous compilation of your (M)elpa packages

 By default emacs package.el compile packages in its running emacs session.